 Name Street/location Туре Remarks

 Copenhagen/1257 Jagtvej Street

-Copenhagen/1259 H.C. Ørsted Institute Urban background PM{10} started April 2002
+Copenhagen/1259 H.C. Ørsted Institute Urban background O 3 started July 2003

 Copenhagen/1103 H.C.
 Andersens Boulevard Street Copenhagen Municipality

 Århus/6153 Banegårdsgade Street

-Århus/6159 Valdemarsgade Urban Background Measurements started Aug.
-2001
+Århus/6159 Valdemarsgade Urban Background

 Odense/9155 Albanigade Street

 Odense/9159 Town hall in Odense Urban background

 Aalborg/8151 Vesterbro Street

 Aalborg/8159 Dept. for Envir. and Urban Af- fairs Urban background

 Lille Valby/2090 - Rural

 Keldsnor/9055 - Rural

-Table 2-1 Stations in the LMP IV network and the Copenhagen network included in this report in 2002.
+Table 2-1 Stations in the LMP IV network and the Copenhagen network included in this report for 2003.

 - NO, NO_x, PM10 and elements (heavy metals) in PM10 were measured at all stations (the PM10 not started yet at Odense/9159, TSP measured in stead of PM10 at Copenhagen/1103) - O3 was measured at all urban background stations, Copenhagen/1257 and Copenhagen/1103 - CO was measured at all street stations and Copenhagen/1259 - Benzene and Toluene were measured at Copenhagen/1257 - SO2 was measured at Aalborg/8151 and at Copenhagen/1103.
-The main purpose is to monitor episodic high concentration. - The meteorological parameters temperature, wind speed and direction, relative humidity and global radiation - are measured at all urban background stations. - Averaging timeApart from PM{10} and TSP all parameters were recorded as 1⁄2-hour averages.
-PM{10} , TSP and elements in the particles were measured as 24 hour averages.
-At the three stations in Copenhagen also 1⁄2-hour averages of PM{10} were recorded. - Other informationShort descriptions of the measured pollutants are given in the appendix.
+The main purpose is to monitor episodic high concentration. - The meteorological parameters temperature, wind speed and direction, relative humidity and global radiation - are measured at all urban background stations.

+Other informationShort descriptions of the measured pollutants are given in the appendix.
 The actually applied measurement methods are listed at the Web address: LUFT.DMU.DK